1-800-GODDAMN/Banera_TestTask/research.md

 **Goal**: Maria cooked a homemade pasta dish and wants to know the calories per serving.

-1. **Entry** → Taps "+" on home screen → "Calculate a Dish."
+1. **Entry** → Taps "Calculate a dish" action card on Home screen.
 2. **Add ingredients**:
-   - Search or scan each ingredient (e.g., "spaghetti, raw 200g", "olive oil 2 tbsp").
+   - Search each ingredient (e.g., "spaghetti, raw 200g", "olive oil 2 tbsp").
-   - Optional: paste a recipe URL → auto-extract ingredients.
+   - Adjust quantity inline with per-ingredient calorie feedback as you go.
+   - Optional: pick from "Browse saved dishes" for one-tap entry of a previously saved meal.
 3. **Set servings** → Enter number of servings the dish makes (e.g., 4).
+The total card updates live, showing kcal per serving.
-4. **Review** → App shows total calories, kcal/serving, and macro breakdown.
+4. **Calculate** → Tap "Calculate dish" to see the full result: dish name, kcal per serving, total kcal, and macronutrient breakdown.
-5. **Save** → Option to save as "My Dish" for one-tap logging later.
-6. **Log** → "Add to today" → choose meal (breakfast/lunch/dinner/snack).
+5. **Log** → "Add to today" → meal is logged and Home updates with new remaining calories.
+Optional: "Save as my dish" for future one-tap logging.

 **Success criteria**: Complete in under 60 seconds for a 5-ingredient dish.

+**Note on consolidation**: The original spec included a separate "Review" step between Add ingredients and the result.
+I merged it into Add Dish — per-ingredient kcal and live total now appear on the same screen as the input.
+Fewer screens, same information, faster flow.
+The "Calculate dish" CTA then takes the user directly to the final result with macros and logging actions.

 ---

 ### Flow 2 — Find a Suitable Recipe

-**Goal**: Maria has 600 kcal left for dinner and wants a recipe idea.
+**Goal**: Maria has 1,000 kcal left for the day and wants a recipe idea for dinner.

-1. **Entry** → Home screen shows "Remaining today: 600 kcal" → tap "Find a recipe."
+1. **Entry** → Home screen shows "1,000 kcal remaining today" → tap "Find a recipe" action card.
 2. **Set constraints** (pre-filled from context):
-   - Calorie range: 400–600 kcal (auto-set from remaining budget).
-   - Optional filters: meal type, prep time, dietary restrictions, ingredients on hand.
+   - Calorie target: shown in a context card ("Showing recipes under 600 kcal") — automatically scaled to her remaining budget.
+   - Optional filters: dietary restrictions (Vegetarian, Vegan), prep time (Quick), nutrition (High protein, Under 600 kcal).
+Two filters are pre-selected based on Maria's profile.
-3. **Browse results** → Ranked list of recipes with thumbnail, kcal, prep time, macro tags.
+3. **Browse results** → Ranked list of 5 recipes with category icon (fish, stew, bowl, salad, stir-fry), kcal per serving, prep time, dietary tags.
-4. **Preview** → Tap a recipe → see ingredients, steps, full nutrition per serving.
+4. **Preview** → Tap a recipe → Recipe Detail shows nutrition per serving (kcal + protein/carbs/fat), ingredients list, and a collapsed "Instructions · 4 steps" section.
 5. **Choose action**:
-   - "Cook this" → adds to today's log + saves to meal plan.
+   - "Add to today" → adds to today's log and returns to Home with updated remaining calories.
    - "Save for later" → adds to favorites.
-   - "Adjust servings" → recalculates calories live.
-6. **Confirm** → Recipe logged, remaining calories updated on home screen.

-**Success criteria**: From "find a recipe" tap to logged meal in under 90 seconds.
+**Success criteria**: From "Find a recipe" tap to logged meal in under 90 seconds.